Peach Crisp

 Storage: Store any leftovers in an airtight container.
 They will last about 3-4 days in the fridge.

-Freezer Instructions: After baking the apple crisp, allow it to cool completely, then cover it with two layers of aluminum foil.
+Freezer Instructions: After baking the peach crisp, allow it to cool completely, then cover it with two layers of aluminum foil.
 You can freeze it for up to 3 months.
 When ready to bake, thaw it overnight in the fridge and warm it at 375°F oven for 15-20 minutes or until heated through.

 Nutrition